 The exact cause is of IBS is unknown.
 Some research suggests that people who suffer from IBS have abnormal levels of serotonin in the brain.
 IBS may also be caused by abnormalities in the brain and nervous system that cause a person to feel more pain as stool and gas pass through the intestinal track.

 Although difficult, it may be possible to win a claim based on IBS alone.
-If you are making less than $1,070 per month (in 2014), your condition is severe, and your IBS has lasted, or is expected to last, at least a year, the SSA will review your case to see if you qualify for disability.
+If you are making less than about $1,500 per month, your condition is severe, and your IBS has lasted, or is expected to last, at least a year, the SSA will review your case to see if you qualify for disability.
 But proving your condition will last or has lasted a year can be difficult for IBS sufferers to prove as the symptoms of IBS often come and go.
-The SSA defines a “severe” impairment as one that significantly impacts your ability to perform basic work activities like walking, sitting, standing, following directions, getting along with co-workers, and so on.
+The SSA defines a "severe" impairment as one that significantly impacts your ability to perform basic work activities like walking, sitting, standing, following directions, getting along with co-workers, and so on.

 Unfortunately, IBS is not currently a qualified condition included in the SSA's Listing of Impairments; however, this does not mean you can't be found disabled.
 It does mean that it will be harder to prove your case, and it will take longer.

 The SSA will decide whether your IBS prevents you from performing your past work.
 To make this determination, the SSA looks at the objective medical evidence you have provided from your treating doctors, information provided by any exams performed by the SSA's doctors, and your own testimony.
 The SSA will give you an RFC (residual functional capacity) rating based on this information, which states whether you can do sedentary work, light work, or medium work.
 If the SSA concludes that you can do your past work with your RFC rating, your claim will be denied.

 If the SSA finds that because of your IBS, you cannot perform your past work, the SSA will next decide whether there is any other work you are able to perform.